ucheuba10/RippleAssessment/README.md

 * `server.url` - The HTTP URL for the rippled server `server_info` API endpoint.
 * `file.output_file` - The absolute path to the output file that extracted response elements will be written to.

+Additional useful configurations include:
+* `server.polling_interval_ms` - The interval in milliseconds to poll the server for data.
+* `server.poll_count` - Control the number of times to poll the server every time the program is run.

 #### Build
 Use Maven to build the project.
-This will build with relevant dependencies
+This will build with relevant dependencies.

 ```shell
 $ mvn -Dskip.tests=true compile